zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-shared-voicemail.md

 <sup>1</sup> Only if Microsoft 365 group is connected to a Call Queue via a Microsoft 365 group associated channel.

-With an Microsoft 365 group, Shared Voicemails are delivered to the group's associated folder.
+With a Microsoft 365 group, Shared Voicemails are delivered to the group's associated folder.
 In contrast, when using a distribution list or a mail-enabled security group, each user receives a copy of the voicemail in their individual Outlook Inbox.

 Your users can receive Shared Voicemail only through the redirection logic from Auto Attendants or Call Queues.
 For more information about Auto Attendants and Call Queues, see [Plan for Teams Auto attendants and Call queues](plan-auto-attendant-call-queue.md).